IBM/MAX-Object-Detector/README.md

 To stop the Docker container, type `CTRL` + `C` in your terminal.

+## Links

+* [Object Detector Web App](https://developer.ibm.com/patterns/create-a-web-app-to-interact-with-objects-detected-using-machine-learning/): A reference application created by the IBM CODAIT team that uses the Object Detector

 # Object Detector Web App

 The latest release of the [MAX Object Detector Web App](https://github.com/IBM/MAX-Object-Detector-Web-App)